Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Simulation

 \subsubsection{Network-Level Impacts}

 Fig.~\ref{fig:co2_pred} and Fig.~\ref{fig:tti_pred} show the DCRNN’s predicted network-level CE emissions and TTI, respectively.
 These results highlight how the model captures the propagation of anomalies through the network and their sustainability consequences.
 As shown in Fig.~\ref{fig:co2_pred}, collisions and congestion significantly elevate emissions on affected links.
 The model accurately reproduces both the magnitude and spatial distribution of emissions, though in certain areas, predicted values overshoot the ground truth, particularly along heavily congested edges.
-Such deviations are expected in deep spatiotemporal forecasting, but importantly, the forecasts consistently identify the correct set of affected edges, preserving the spatial coherence essential for sustainability-aware control.
 Compared to the free-flow scenario, where emissions remain low and uniform, the experimental case exhibits sharp spikes near rear-end sites, reflecting the impact of stop-and-go traffic and idling.
-This contrast demonstrates the model’s ability to distinguish nominal from disrupted traffic states and to capture their environmental consequences.

 For TTI, the DCRNN predictions (see Fig.~\ref{fig:tti_pred}) effectively capture localized spikes induced by anomalies.
 Forecasts align with observed patterns of sharp increases in travel times downstream of collisions, though peak magnitudes are sometimes amplified.
-Despite these differences, the model consistently identifies the correct edges and time windows affected by congestion, showing its strong potential for real-time control where early warnings of severe congestion could enable proactive rerouting or mitigation measures.
 In the free-flow scenario, vehicles move smoothly across the network with low TTI values close to baseline conditions, indicating minimal delay.
 By contrast, the experimental case shows a sharp rise in TTI exceeding $10$, especially along central vertical and horizontal corridors.
 The comparison demonstrates that collisions and disruptions introduce localized bottlenecks that propagate through adjacent segments.